The Best Florida Manatee Tours to Swim with Manatees in Crystal River, Florida

-Crystal River has dozens of Swim With Manatees tour operators who will be happy to show you manatees any time of year.
+There are dozens of manatee tours who will be happy to show you manatees any time of year.
 But as you'll find anywhere, not all tour operators are as eco-conscious or responsible in helping to protect the manatees.
 I'm so thankful we discovered two local tour companies who stress the eco in their eco tours.
 Captains Mike and Stacy Dunn of Manatees in Paradise, and Owner Mike Engiles of Crystal River Watersports run small, educational tours, stressing "passive observation" as required by the U.S. Fish and Wildlife Service.
 When you practice passive observation of the manatees you'll have a great tour, and ensure the future health and well-being of the manatees.

 Ask Before You Book!